Work and Holiday Visa – Australia

 Extending Your Stay

 So you might very well find that you love Australia (or maybe an Australian) and want to stay.
-Unfortunately, as mentioned before, Americans have slightly less options than others.
+Unfortunately, as mentioned before, Americans have slightly fewer options than others.

 The one big downfall of the 462 visa versus the 417 is that we aren’t allowed to go pick fruit on a farm somewhere and extend our visa another 12 months.
 Americans can’t renew for a second year.
 However, if you do find that you really want to maximize your time in Oz, there may be some ways to extend your stay.